If a Bank Goes under What Happens to My Mortgage : Expert Insights & Answers

 2. The Transfer of Mortgage Servicing

-When a bank undergoes a change in ownership, it is common for the servicing of your mortgage to be transferred as well.
+When a bank changes ownership, it is common for the servicing of your mortgage to be transferred as well.
 Mortgage servicing involves collecting payments, managing escrow accounts, and providing customer service for homeowners.
 In the case of a bank failure, the new bank or mortgage company that takes over will effectively become your new mortgage servicer.

 It is essential to note that the transfer of mortgage servicing does not affect the terms and conditions of your loan.
-The interest rate, loan duration, and other significant aspects will remain the same.
-You can expect to receive a notification from both your current and new mortgage servicer regarding the switch, allowing for a smooth transition.
+The interest rate, loan duration, and other key aspects will remain unchanged.
+You can expect to receive notifications from our team and new mortgage servicers as they make contact, allowing for a smooth transition.

 3. Prepayment Penalties and Fees